mlwin-de/MDE/README.md

 # MDE : Multiple Distance Embeddings for Link Prediction in Knowledge Graphs

-This is the PyTorch implementation of MDE .
-A GPU version with Self-Adversarial Negative Sampling is implemented in [here](https://github.com/mlwin-de/MDE_self_adversarial_negative_sampling).
+This is the PyTorch implementation of MDE.
+The implementation is tailored for cpu servers and performs distributed testing using 8 CPU cores.
+A GPU version that includes Self-Adversarial Negative Sampling is implemented in [here](https://github.com/mlwin-de/MDE_self_adversarial_negative_sampling).

 ** Training ** :